top of page

 Artist Statement

-Being raised in poverty by a struggling single mother taught me from an early age the importance of building community, practicing mutual aid, and not relying on the State for help or the nuclear family unit for love.
-In Western culture, largely influenced by capitalism, most kids are deprived of their parents’ presence.
-For me, this deprivation birthed a deep longing and a mission to find and cultivate that love.
-I regularly host intimate gatherings that celebrate platonic love and cultivate community.
+Being raised in poverty by a struggling single mother taught me from an early age the importance of finding your chosen family, building community and practicing mutual aid.
+It also showed me the flaws of the nuclear family structure.
+I regularly host intimate gatherings that celebrate platonic love and cultivate these bonds.
 I think of these events as both social practice art, ritual, and prefigurative politics.
-At these events, such as the annual Manifestations of Luv gathering that takes place in February, we practice vulnerability, loving-kindness, intimacy, feminist consciousness-raising and being in sacred circle.
+At these events, such as the annual Manifestations of Luv, we practice vulnerability, loving-kindness, feminist consciousness-raising, and being in sacred circle.
 The Witches Cove by Jan Mandijn from the 16th century and the more recent Dance by Matisse are compelling evidence of how important the sacred circle has been throughout history.
-I use photographic documentation from these happenings as reference for paintings which then manifest more gatherings, creating a feedback loop.
+I use photographic documentation from these happenings as reference for paintings.

 "Magic is the miraculous and the mundane," - David Kubrin, Marxism and Witchcraft